ShannaSeigel/digital-brain/zk-public/-lyt-workshop-map.md

 ### rough ideas for more notes:

-hx of notes
+- hx of notes
-note formats and future proofing future can be its own note failures of note taking failures of systems
+- note formats and future proofing
+- future can be its own note
+- failures of note taking
+- failures of systems

-idea emergence its own area
+- idea emergence its own area

-fluid framework
+- fluid framework

-relationships
+- relationships

-maps
+- maps

-home note